ntreeinc/apex-source-control/design_docs.md

 *APEXExport & APEXExportSplitter*

-No docs but here is a quick overview discovered through trial and error and research: Export allows you to export an app from APEX into a large SQL file using the command line, and Splitter splits that large SQL file into multiple files which fit into a nice directory structure.
+No docs for these classes but here is a quick overview discovered through trial & error and research: Export allows you to export an app from APEX into a large SQL file using the command line, and Splitter splits that large SQL file into multiple files which fit into a nice directory structure.

 *apex_application_install*